omicsNLP/MetaboliteNER/README.md

 PMC2538910	R01008	15	24	ornithine
 PMC2538910	R01008	26	30	urea
 ```
-where `PMC2538910` is the PMC id of the source article, and `R01008` is the sentence id.
+where `PMC2538910` is the PMC identifier of the source article, and `R01008` is the sentence identifier.
 The sentence id has three parts: for example in `R01008`, `R` means the Result section, `01` the second subsection and `008` the ninth identified sentence.

 #### Generating dataset
 The training set files are generated automatically with the rule-based annotation pipeline `generate_corpus.py`.
 To use this script, you can type in command lines: